secretstartups/handbook/hiring/talent-acquisition-framework/talent-acquisition-operations-insights/index.html.md

     * "I have a *Recruiter* (or *Hiring Manager*) seat, but can't access GitLab's account.
         * Please try signing-out of LinkedIn and when signing back in, please be sure to select GitLab's account.
 This error often appears if you had a seat with another organisation.
     * "I requested a *Hiring Manager* seat, but actually need a *Recruiter* seat (i.e. to source, message, and add prospective candidates to projects)."
-        * Please follow-up in your `Access Request` Issue and a Talent Operations & Insights Team Member will reach out to LinkedIn Support requesting this change.
+        * Please follow-up in your `Access Request` Issue and a People Technology & Insights Team Member will reach out to LinkedIn Support requesting this change.
             * The typical turnaround time for such a request is 1 - 2 business days.
     * "I have a *Recruiter* seat and am encountering an error when attempting to bulk send InMail."
        * LinkedIn has limitations on how many InMails a user can send.
 Please refer to their [Recruiter InMail Policy](https://www.linkedin.com/help/recruiter/answer/50181) for more information.